syedmjavaid/lap-1-project-server-side/README.md

 ## Hosting

 The API is hosted on [Heroku](https://lap1-project-backend.herokuapp.com/).
 This URL can be used as the base URL.
+Previews of the what requests and responses look like are avaialbe here.

 ## Requests